52North/eventing-rest-api/docs/index.md

 directory: `eventing-rest-api.war`.
 This file can be deployed to the Application Server of your choice via the corresponding methods.

+### Ad-hoc Jetty Instance

+After the above Maven execution, you can start an ad-hoc Jetty server with the default configuration:

+1. `cd webapp`
+1.  `mvn jetty:run`

 ## Configuration

 By default, you are not required to adjust the configuration.
 Still, there